-For questions or information related to obtaining a liquor license, special event liquor license or related information, contact Lori Grandi, Administrative Coordinator, at (847) 904-4302.
+For questions or information related to obtaining a liquor license, special event liquor license or related information, contact Chris Clark, Special Projects Manager, at 847-904-4410.

 Review Chapter 6 – Alcoholic Beverages of the Village of Glenview’s Municipal Code for further information.

 Liquor License application procedure

 - Download this Liquor License Application, complete it and return the original (signed and notarized) to: Chris Clark, Special Projects Manager, Glenview Village Hall, 2500 East Lake Avenue.

 - Make an appointment with Detective Ciesla at the Glenview Police Department by calling (847) 901-6188 for fingerprinting.
 A $28.25 fee is payable at the time of the fingerprinting process.
 A copy of the Liquor License application must be presented at the time of the fingerprinting, along with a valid photo ID.

 - The applicant will be notified by the Village representative upon receipt of the background investigation results.
 If the investigation is found to have not revealed any issues that would cause a refusal of the request by the Liquor Commissioner, the applicant will be advised of the date of the Village Board of Trustees meeting when approval of the license will be considered.

 - If approved by the Village Board of Trustees, the applicant should go to the Glenview Village Hall to pay the license fee and the license will be issued.